-The present day business enterprises operate in a dynamic environment.
-Few years ago, businesses relied solely on the enterprise system and on-premise software.
+The present-day business enterprises operate in a dynamic environment.
+A few years ago, businesses relied solely on the enterprise system and on-premise software.
 These applications could help accomplish certain tasks.
-As business processes and the needs evolve, so will the software applications the company relies on to conduct critical tasks evolve.
+As business processes and needs evolve, so will the software applications the company relies on to conduct critical tasks evolve.

 Application Integration and Data Integration: The Game Changer for an Intelligent Enterprise

 Intelligent automation or robotic process automation (RPA) is transforming the way business functions in every sector – from detecting and producing swaths of data to automating the entire workflow.

 In the present scenario, organizations have already started applying application integration, data integration, and the robotic paradigm to automate their workflows and processes.

 Application integration has the power to bridge the gaps that exist between on-premise and rapidly-evolving cloud-based enterprise applications.
 Using application integration, companies can completely cut overhead costs, most specifically in information technology (IT) while increasing productivity, efficiency, and scalability.

 Though cloud-based applications offer an easy way for companies to execute tasks, these applications do not always offer the best solutions to a business problem.
 In such situations, companies are forced to embrace application integration as a solution to integrate data between the existing apps and new apps.

 Some of the benefits of application integration include:

 - Boost the time-to-market – most often businesses fall back in generating higher ROI due to delayed technology deployment.
 However, by integrating multiple applications companies can now boost their ROI and fast-track their business operations.